 And you should only say Bravo to men.
 If you want to praise a lady, remember to say Brava!

-Even if you barely know someone, don’t be surprised if you are greeted with two kisses on your cheeks.
+Even if you barely know someone, don’t be surprised if you are greeted with two kisses on your cheeks (yes, even after Covid).

-Italians are very warm and affectionate people and they are used to kiss anyone.
+Italians are very warm and affectionate, and they are used to kissing anyone.
 Sometimes you’ll find that younger people even go for three kisses!

 But definitely not just one!